codemoksha/tool/README.md

 ----

-Arsenal is a Simple shell script (Bash) used to install the most important tools and requirements for your environment and save time in installing all these tools.
+snow is a Simple shell script (Bash) used to install the most important tools and requirements for your environment and save time in installing all these tools.
- ## Tools in Arsenal
+ ## Tools in snow

 |Name| description |
 |---|---|